ruizhaogit/mep/README.md

 The code was developed by Rui Zhao (Siemens AG & Ludwig Maximilian University of Munich).

-For details on Maximum Entropy-based Prioritization (MEP), please read the ICML paper (link: https://icml.cc/Conferences/2019/AcceptedPapersInitial) (forthcoming).
+For details on Maximum Entropy-based Prioritization (MEP), please read the ICML paper (link: http://proceedings.mlr.press/v97/zhao19d.html).

 The pre-print version is available on arXiv: https://arxiv.org/abs/1905.08786.